Informatica-EIC/REST-API-Samples/python/lineage_validator.md

 - left object uses connection assignment.
 - right object uses connection assignment.
 - object link does not exist in EDC - lineage should be imported again
+- fromId:reference object id used.  any time a reference id was used in lineage

 ## Implementation Notes